a-rodin/nginx-dpkg-build/README.md

 # nginx-dpkg-build

-It is a script that simplifies making custom builds of [NGINX](https://nginx.org/en/) web server for Debian and Ubuntu systems.
-The earlier version was hosted [here](https://gist.github.com/a-rodin/8406815dd05f39f10418).
+This script simplifies making custom builds of [NGINX](https://nginx.org/en/) web server for Debian and Ubuntu systems.
+Earlier versions were published [here](https://gist.github.com/a-rodin/8406815dd05f39f10418).

 The key features:
 * Support for custom patches, configs, build flags, and arbitrary files in the target filesystem.